 What we grow: Meet our vegetables!

-While we grow a modest 10 hectares of red cabbage, this attractive variety has recently become rather popular.
+While we grow a more modest 40 hectares of red cabbage, this attractive variety has recently become rather popular.
 We grow and handle this variety in a similar way to white cabbage – red cabbage also stores well, letting us provide it year- round.